CVEProject/researcher-working-group/README.md

 3 If someone (CNA2) does respond with a collision before the timer expires, work it out quickly, priority goes to earliest claim of substantial involvement (ongoing CVD, research, analysis work, scope, etc.).

-4 Selected CNA assigns and publishes expeditiously.
+4 Selected CNA assigns and publishes expeditiously (SHOULD within 2 hours, MUST within 24 hours).

 5 If no agreement, go to Root/CNA-LR.